GreenDelta/openLCA2-manual/src/advanced_top/data_quality.md

 ![](../media/dataqualisetup.png)
 _Checking the box for including a data quality assessment_

+ >**_Note:_** The system process version of ecoinvent does not allow the calculation of data quality as no data quality is provided on flow level.

 Then, click "Next" and the "Data quality properties" window will open, allowing you to access the details on the data quality assessment.

 ![](../media/dataquali.png)